 One way to understand this white inside black is to think of the concept of color, which is both immanent and transcendent to white and black.
 It is transcendent because there are other colors beyond white and black.
 It is also immanent because white and black are colors.
 So, when you see the two colors, there is a sense in which the property of color is present in white and black and yet it is not exhausted by white and black.
 Since color includes white and black, when color is immanent, then black enters white and white enters black.
 The reason is that color is in white, and black is in color, so black is in white.

 The key idea here is that color is both immanent and transcendent to white and black.
-As a transcendent entity it includes all colors, and as an immanent entity those other colors conceptually enter inside the individual color.
+As a transcendent entity, it includes all colors, and as an immanent entity, those other colors conceptually enter inside the individual color.
 Therefore, even though white and black are separate colors, through the concept of color they become interrelated due to which you cannot truly separate anything from anything else in the classical logical sense.

-Western thinking has been torn in between these extremes of immanence and transcendence.
-In Platonic philosophy, the forms are transcendent, and in Aristotle’s philosophy they are immanent.
+Western thinking has been torn between these extremes of immanence and transcendence.
+In Platonic philosophy, the forms are transcendent, and in Aristotle’s philosophy, they are immanent.
 In modern set theory, the set includes the object, but the object doesn’t include the set.
 This was the basic point of Russell’s theory of types, in which he constructed a hierarchy of concepts to get rid of the paradoxes of set theory.
 However, you cannot get rid of this paradox because language operates in two modes as universals and particulars.
 You can call the universal concept of barbers by the word ‘barber’ and you can also call the individual barber by the same word ‘barber’.
-So, the only way you can solve this problem is by changing language and use one language for concepts and the other language for individuals, and by that so-called solution you will end up with a mind-body problem in which concepts are in one world and matter is in another world.
+So, the only way you can solve this problem is by changing language and using one language for concepts and the other language for individuals, and by that so-called solution you will end up with a mind-body problem in which concepts are in one world and matter is in another world.

 So, the basic problem throughout Western philosophy and science has been this dual nature of ideas which are both immanent and transcendent.
 And because the West could not deal with this problem, they created a world of duality in which two things are either identical or independent, but not related via immanence.
 This separation or identity is what constitutes Western logic, and it is a false idea because it is built upon the notion that the idea color is not immanent in the individual colors black and white.
-In a simple sense, the need for alternative mathematics arises from this dual nature of concepts as both immanent and transcendent, because it a creates a logical contradiction.
+In a simple sense, the need for alternative mathematics arises from this dual nature of concepts as both immanent and transcendent, because it creates a logical contradiction.